International Coproduction Fund (IKF)

 ©Goethe Institut

-The International Coproduction Fund (IKF), established in 2016, funds coproductions worldwide that grow out of collaborative and dialogue-based working processes in the fields of music, dance, theatre and performance art.
+The International Coproduction Fund (IKF) supports coproductions worldwide that grow out of collaborative and dialogue-based working processes in the fields of music, dance, theatre and performance art.
 We use this fund to promote innovative productions and international cultural exchange as well as new approaches to intercultural collaboration and networking.

 In particular, we welcome applications for funding from developing and transition countries.